Quantum Action-Dependent Channels: Action-Dependent Coding

 \section{Action-Dependent Coding}

 Before presenting our main results, we introduce a code for the transmission of messages via a quantum action-dependent channel, where the encoder selects an action that affects the channel environment.
 Specifically, Alice has two roles: she encodes both the action $G$ and the transmission $A$ through the channel.
-Her action encoder sends $G$ through an action channel $\mcT_{G \to SS_0}$ that produces Alice's side information $S_0$ and the channel environment $S$. \begin{definition}[Action-Dependent Code] An $(\msM,n)$ code for communication over a quantum action-dependent channel $\mcN_{SA \to B}$, that is governed by an action channel $\mcT_{G \to SS_0}$, consists of: \begin{enumerate} \item An \emph{encoder} that comprises two stages: \begin{itemize} \item action encoder that prepares a quantum action state $\rho_{G^n}^{(m)} \in \mathscr{D}(\mcH_G^{\otimes n})$, for $m\in \{1,\ldots,M\} =\msM$. \item transmission encoder $\mcE^{(m)}_{S_{0}^{n} \to A^n}$ that receives the side-information $S_0^n$ and prepares the channel input $A^n$.

-\end{itemize} \item A \emph{decoding measurement}, i.e., a POVM $\{D_m\}_{m=1}^M$ on the output Hilbert space $\mcH_B^{\otimes n}$. \end{enumerate} \end{definition} The coding scheme works as shown in Figure~ \ref{fig:environment-dependent-channel}.
-Alice selects a uniform message $m\in\mathsf{M}$.
-She first prepares the action state $\rho_{G^n}^{(m)}$.
-The action system $G^n$ then sent through the action channel, producing
+Her action encoder sends $G$ through an action channel, which is associated with a Stinespring isometry $T_{G \to SS_0}$.
+This produces Alice's CSI $S_0$ and the inaccessible channel environment $S$. \begin{definition}[Action-Dependent Code] An $(M,n)$ code for communication over a quantum action-dependent channel, $\mcN_{SA \to B}$ governed by an action map $T_{G \to SS_0}$, with non-causal CSI at the encoder, consists of: \begin{enumerate} \item An \emph{encoder} that comprises two stages: \begin{itemize} \item a classical-quantum action encoder $\mathcal{L}: \{1,\ldots,M\}\to \mathscr{D}(\mcH_G^{\otimes n}) $ that maps the message to a pure quantum action state. \item a transmission encoder $\mcE^{(m)}_{S_{0}^{n} \to A^n}$ that receives the side-information $S_0^n$ and prepares the channel input $A^n$. \end{itemize} \item A \emph{decoding measurement}, i.e., a POVM $\{D_m\}_{m=1}^M$ on the output Hilbert space $\mcH_B^{\otimes n}$. \end{enumerate} \end{definition} The coding scheme works as shown in Figure~ \ref{fig:environment-dependent-channel}.
+Alice selects a uniform message $m\in\{1,\ldots,M\}$.
+She first prepares the state of her quantum action $G^n$ using her action encoder: